Adykey79/python-challenge/README.md

 # The first part, analysis of PyBank's financial records:

-In this challenge, I created a Python script to analyze a company's financial records.
-Here I have a financial dataset called budget_data.csv which consists of two columns "date" and "profit/loss".
+I created a Python script to analyze a company's financial records in this challenge.
+Here I have a financial dataset called budget_data.csv, which consists of "date" and "profit/loss" columns.

-Here I created a python script that parses the records to calculate each of the following values:
+Here I created a Python script that parses the records to calculate each of the following values:

 - The total number of months in the dataset